HL7-DaVinci/pct-client/README.md

 # Patient Cost Transparency Client
 This project provides a web application that is capable of generating GFE request and displaying the GFE response.
+This version of the reference Implementation supports the [STU1 version of the Da Vinci Patient Cost Transparency Implementation Guide](https://hl7.org/fhir/us/davinci-pct/STU1/)
 In addition, it provides a functionality to allow the client to send the inquiry request for Advance EOB and displays the response from the payer server.
 This project is written in JavaScript and runs in [node.js](https://nodejs.org/en/).

 ## Running the PCT client locally
 1. Install node.js